 Our Servier medicines

 At Servier our 49 medicines fit into 4 therapeutic domains: cardiovascular disease, oncology, neuropsychiatric disorders, and internal medicine-diseases such as diabetes.

-Our medicines are prescribed in over 140 countries worldwide.
+Our medicines are prescribed in more than 140 countries worldwide.
 Because a drug may be marketed with different brand names in different countries, most often for legal and cultural reasons, we invite you to visit our subsidiary websites to find out what Servier products are available where you are.
 As the pages listing available products is currently being optmized, please visit our website regularly to get the most up-to-date information.

 An originator medicinal product, known in some languages by its Latin name, princeps, is a medicine made from an active ingredient that is being used for the first time.
 This active ingredient has been isolated or synthesized by a pharmaceutical company which then obtains a Marketing Authorization (MA) to sell this specific product.

 In essence, it is a patent-protected “original” medicine.

 Patents are titles issued by the State through the French National Institute of Industrial Property (Institut National de la Protection Industrielle – INPI).
 They ensure that the declared creator of an industrial invention (who submits the patent application and supporting evidence) has exclusive rights to utilize the invention for a specified period of time (usually 20 years).

 It takes about ten years of Research and Development (2 years to develop new molecular entities, 3 years for preclinical trials, 5 years for clinical trials on humans) to develop an originator product, and frequently 2 more years to wade through the pertinent administrative procedures.

 Consequently, when a medicinal product is finally launched on the market, the pharmaceutical company has a maximum of ten years remaining before the original medicine “falls” into the public domain.